Your Top Mortgage Questions Answered

 If you're selling your current home to purchase your new home, we'll ask you to provide a copy of the settlement or closing statement you'll receive at the closing to verify your current mortgage has been paid in full and you'll have sufficient funds for our closing.
 Often the closing of your current home is scheduled for the same day as the closing of your new home.
 If that's the case, we'll just ask you to bring your settlement statement with you to your new mortgage closing.

-Gifts are an acceptable source of down payment, if the gift giver is related to you or your co-borrower.
-We'll ask you for the name, address, and phone number of the gift giver, as well as the donor's relationship to you.
+Gifts are an acceptable source of the down payment if the gift giver is related to you or your co-borrower.
+We'll ask you for the name, address, and phone number of the gift giver, as well as the donor's relationship with you.
 Prior to closing, we'll verify the gift funds have been transferred to you by obtaining a copy of your bank receipt or deposit slip.

 Having changed employers frequently is typically not a hindrance to obtaining a new mortgage loan.
 This is particularly true if you made employment changes without having periods of time in between without employment.
 We'll also look at your income advancements as you have changed employment.
 If you're paid on a commission basis, a recent job change may be an issue since we'll have a difficult time predicting your earnings without a history with your new employer.